housseindjirdeh/hdjirdeh.github.io/_posts/2016-09-16-angular2-hacker-news.markdown

 </div>
 {% endhighlight %}

 Nice and straightforward.
 For each item, we're subscribing to their respective stream.
 In the markup, we can see that when the response hasn't been received yet, we have a loading section where we can show a loading indicator of some sort.
 Once the item loads from the Observable, it's details will show.
-Click [here](https://github.com/hdjirdeh/angular2-hn/tree/first-page/src/app/item) to see all the files for this component.
+Click [here](https://github.com/hdjirdeh/angular2-hn/tree/first-page/src/app/item) to see all the files for this component including styling.

 *Note: You may be wondering where the `amFromUnix` and `amTimeAgo` pipes came from.
 The time parameter for each item is in [Unix](https://en.wikipedia.org/wiki/Unix_time) format.
 To convert this into something we can understand, I use [moment.js](https://momentjs.com/) pipes by importing the [angular2-moment](https://github.com/urish/angular2-moment) library.*